 There are certain rites of passage that serve as unofficial markers of adulthood.
-For example, your idea of a fun impulse purchase is a statement rug from CB2.
+For example, your idea of an investment purchase changes from an IKEA dresser to a statement rug from CB2.
 You check your emails at bars.
 Phrases like “Whole Foods is having a sale on organic yams!” slowly start to creep into your daily lexicon.
-You recently invested in a garbage disposal, and it was the most exciting day of your life.
+You recently invested in a Dyson air purifier, and it was the most exciting day of the month.

 Textured accents are an integral component of a home’s decorative aesthetic—with area rugs coming in at the top of said list.
 A piece that falls on a highly affordable scale will tend to reflect in quality, consequently affecting the overall aesthetic of the space it embodies.
 Hence why it’s important to let go of that $20 runner you found at a flea market in lieu of a piece that will contribute a more significant detail to your existing decor.